TheAcharya/ProductionData-Website/docs/troubleshooting.md

 1. Check [Sheets](/user-guide/general/#sheets) for which worksheets are enabled.
 2. Check [Columns](/user-guide/general/#columns) for enabled workbook columns.
 3. Check [Roles](/user-guide/roles) — disabled roles are omitted from the report.
-4. Confirm options such as `Exclude Disabled Clips` and `Include Markers Outside Clip Boundaries` under General → File.
+4. Confirm options such as `Exclude Disabled Clips`, `Include Markers Outside Clip Boundaries`, `Include Speed Change Settings in Role Inventory`, and `Include Screenshots in Role Inventory` under General → File.

 The Markers `Hidden` column appears only when `Include Markers Outside Clip Boundaries` is on; it is not listed under Columns.
+Likewise, Role Inventory `Speed Change Settings` and `Screenshot` columns appear only when their File options are on, and they are not listed under Columns.

 If the role inventory `Total` footer is missing, check [Columns](/user-guide/general/#columns).
 Excluding `Timeline Out` or `Clip Duration` omits the Total footer entirely (Excel and PDF).